 Research Opportunities

 There are many benefits to completing student research, including gaining valuable experience in experimental design, specialized lab skills, data curation and analysis, and public speaking.
 Regardless of your career goals, research experience looks good on a resume or post-graduate application, and it’s fun!
-Every Xavier biology student must complete a research project, and there are three ways to do that.
+Every Xavier biology student must complete some kind of research project, and there are three ways to do that.

 On Campus